The Layoff Guide

 You must have earned at least $1,300 in your highest quarter, or $900 in your highest quarter with total base period earnings at least 1.25 times your highest quarter.

-• You must be actively seeking work each week
+• You actively search for work each week and can document the contacts

-How to File for Unemployment in California — Step by Step
+How to File for Unemployment in California, Step by Step

 1. 1Visit the California EDD website and select 'File a UI Claim'